September 11, 2020

-A comprehensive recovery program will give patients access to a wide range of therapies and treatments.
-Group therapy and individual therapy are both integral components of any quality drug rehabilitation program.
-In this article, we’ll explore the differences between individual treatment and group treatment, the advantages and how both are critical to long term recovery.
+A comprehensive recovery program will give patients access to various treatments and forms of psychotherapy.
+Group therapy and individual therapy are integral components of any high-quality treatment center.
+This article will explore the differences between individual and group treatment, the advantages, and how both are critical to long-term recovery.

-Goals for the future, both short and long term
+· Goals for the future, both short and long

 Specifically tailored to the needs of the patient, individual therapy offers many advantages to those who participate.
 Some of these advantages include the following:

 In a group therapy session, the group is led by a trained mental health professional.
-These sessions typically last one to two hours depending on how the recovery program is structured.
-Patients usually observe set speaking time limits so that everybody has a chance to speak and that the therapist can gain good insight into each member of the group.
-These sessions are usually held daily in a residential setting and can be a great way for patients to experience a sense of belonging and camaraderie.
+These sessions typically last one to two hours, depending on how the rehab program is structured.
+Patients usually observe set speaking time limits so that each patient has a chance to speak, and the therapist gains a comprehensive outlook of each group member.
+The sessions for this type of therapy are a great way for patients to experience a sense of belonging and camaraderie.
 Group counseling may intimidate someone with social anxiety, but the group experience can keep some patients from emotionally isolating by hearing similar experiences.

-· Coping with mental illness, such as anxiety, depression, phobios, bipolar disorder and other conditions
+· Coping with mental illness, such as anxiety, depression, phobias, bipolar disorder, and other conditions

-Group therapy offers a number of distinct advantages that are attractive to both the patient and the therapist.
-These benefits, while important, do not necessarily mean that group therapy is superior to individual therapy.
-A tailored approach will determine which course of therapies are appropriate for the individual.
+Group therapy offers several distinct advantages attractive to the patient and the therapist.
+These benefits, while important, do not necessarily mean that group psychotherapy is superior to individual work.
+A tailored approach will determine which course of therapy is appropriate for the individual.

 Individual and group therapy are not mutually exclusive treatments and should be part of any rehabilitation program.
 At Wish Recovery, we take a lot of factors into account when assigning treatments to individuals.
-Where individual therapy can set the stage for an in-depth exploration of the patient’s needs, the effectiveness of group therapy rests in its ability to provide opportunities for personal growth, mutual support, forming connections and education.
+Where individual therapy can set the stage for an in-depth exploration of the patient’s needs, the effectiveness of group therapy rests in its ability to provide opportunities for personal growth, mutual support, social connections, and psychoeducation.

-Our aim is to promote overall wellness through a powerful and effective blend of group therapy, individual therapy and supplemental treatments.
+We aim to promote overall wellness through a powerful and effective blend of group therapy, individual therapy, and supplemental treatments.
 To learn more about our advanced approach to recovery, speak to a member of our team today.

 Get a free, confidential consultation